moshe742/resume-json-python/README.md

 ## installation and usage

 ### using docker
-You can use docker to run this script for all it's glory.
+You can use docker to run this script for all its glory.

 Once You can use docker run this command to build